 6. Helo HE878 Wheel- HE87879013712N

 Chrome finishing at an affordable price point?
 There’s no way we’d skip this one out from our list of reviews.
-These wheels from the brand Helo are the perfect aggressive rims to fit your precious Ford and a sure head-turner in the streets.
+These wheels from the brand Helo are the best aftermarket wheels for f150 that fit your precious Ford and are a sure head-turner in the streets.

 To be more precise about these, they’re made of cast aluminum and have a rim diameter of 7 inches.
 These have a speed rating of V and a suitable load index of 2200.
 Despite this, they aren’t that heavy at all, weighing only 32 pounds.
 You can easily install them by yourself even if you aren’t the most macho person out there.

-There are five holes in the bolt pattern and a backspace of 4.53 inches.
-It’s a chromium finished tire, which means the hexavalent compounds will definitely make it withstand friction and shine brilliantly longer.
+There are five holes in the bolt pattern and backspace of 4.53 inches.
+It’s a chromium-finished tire, which means the hexavalent compounds will definitely make it withstand friction and shine brilliantly longer.

 The only con for this that we noticed was how stock height tires rub a bit with the offset of these stock tires.
 But this isn’t a deal-breaker since a bit of tinkering with a leveling kit can easily solve this issue.